janaSunrise/wall-of-gif-solana/README.md

 npm install
 ```

-Now, Go to the solana app, and install its dependencies in the same way.
+Now, go to the solana app, and install its dependencies in the same way.

 ```
 cd solana_app